JuliaReach/ReachabilityAnalysis.jl/README.md

 ## Features

-`ReachabilityAnalysis.jl` can handle ordinary differential equations (ODEs) with uncertain initial states, uncertain parameters and non-deterministic inputs.
+Reachability Analysis consists of computing rigorous approximations of the sets of states reachable by a dynamical system.
+The scope of the package are systems modeled by ordinary differential equations (ODEs) with uncertain initial states, uncertain parameters or non-deterministic inputs.

 The following types of systems are supported: